 • An occluder is a special device that resembles an umbrella.
 It is introduced and opened in the left atrium, blocking the flow of blood from it.

-The advantages of such minimally invasive treatment are: low risk of complications, the possibility of under local anesthesia, a significant improvement in the condition immediately after the operation, a short recovery period - about a month.
-The main disadvantage of endovascular surgery is that it is not effective for large defects and vasoconstriction.
-The operation is not performed with a window in the lower part of the septum or at the orifices of the vena cava / pulmonary veins.
+The advantages of such minimally invasive treatment are: low risk of complications, the possibility of performing under local anesthesia, significant improvement in condition immediately after surgery, short recovery period - about a month.
+The main disadvantage of endovascular surgery is that it is not effective for large defects and narrowing of blood vessels.
+The operation is not performed with a window in the lower part of the septum or at the mouth of the vena cava/pulmonary veins.

-Regardless of the surgical intervention chosen, most patients recover completely after surgery.
-There is also an increase in life expectancy of 20-30 years.
+Regardless of the surgical procedure chosen, most patients make a full recovery after surgery.
+There is also an increase in life expectancy by 20-30 years.

-If drug therapy is unable to eliminate the pathological symptoms or complications of the MARS syndrome, then surgical intervention is indicated.
-Many patients are prescribed endovascular surgery, that is, the introduction into the heart through a vein or a large artery of a special device, most often an occluder.
+If drug therapy is unable to eliminate the pathological symptoms or complications of MARS syndrome, then surgical intervention is indicated.
+Many patients are prescribed endovascular surgery, that is, the insertion of a special device, most often an occluder, into the heart through a vein or large artery.

 • Localization of the defect in the central part of the interatrial septum.